• Menu

 Using His Brain

-A nice thing about default behaviors is that the dog is making his own decision, rather than being told what to do.
+A nice thing about default behaviors is that the dog is making their own decision, rather than being told what to do.

-He is having to think, and use his brain.
-This is good mental exercise and helps him improve his learning skills.
+When you train default behaviors, your dog is having to think, and use their brain.
+This is good mental exercise and helps them improve their learning skills.

-He is learning that choosing calm and polite behaviors is more likely to get him what he wants.
+Your dog is learning that choosing calm and polite behaviors is more likely to get them what they wants.

-And the more situations in which your dog learned to control his natural impulses, the easier he will find it to learn new ones.
+And the more situations in which your dog learned to control their natural impulses, the easier they will find it to learn new ones.

 Impulse control is something that dogs become better at with practice.